David-Cola/David-Cola.github.io/README.md

 |Radial Collocation Points		|	nr   |               |        |
 |Axial Collocation Points		|	nz   |               |        |
 |Volumetric and Linear Velocity	|          |               |        |
-### Parameters

-The parameters tab is used to describe the physical constraints of the resin characteristics and column specifications.
-Some of these measurements, like Resin Capacity, can be nontrivial to measure so we have tried to supply a source where the user can find the information if they do not have it already.

-##### **Radial Collocation Points - nr**
-##### **Axial Collocation Points - nz**

 ##### **Volumetric and Linear Velocity**